logo

 Dr. Veena H

-At Week 11, your body adjusts to pregnancy changes as your baby grows rapidly, with new physical signs of the approaching second trimester.
+At Week 11, your body continues to adjust to the changes of pregnancy as your baby grows rapidly.
+You may experience new physical changes signalling the second trimester is approaching.

 Content Banner